FlorianDewulf/SnakeCassiop/README.md

-# Snake done for an intership
+# Snake done for an internship

 Liste des fonctionnalités :